-What’s required is claims-based authorization at the SSO level, enabling individualized sets of role-based authorizations.
+What’s best practice is claims-based authorization at the SSO level, enabling individualized sets of role-based authorizations.
 SAML is generally considered more effective and appropriate than OIDC because the XML format makes it easier to extend a single set of assertions over multiple APIs.
 In almost all cases, the best way to achieve the balance of control and adaptability you need is with an SSO provider.

 Move Auth Practices Forward with Design-First APIs